enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

   * ``EnzoIntegrableUpdate`` - encapsulates the operation of updating integrable quantities after a (partial) time-step.

+  * ``EnzoBfieldMethod`` - encapsulates operations related to integrating magnetic fields that are not performed by the other operation classes.
+    For example, a subclass exists for supporting Constrained Transport.

 Each of these operation classes are fairly modular (to allow for selective usage of the frame work components).
 However, all of the classes require that an instance of ``EnzoEquationOfState`` get's